The Complete Guide to Desert Art & Creative Districts

 Peri G. Fine Art

 Described as “one of the most diverse contemporary artists in the world today,” international artist Peri G. (Peri Gutierrez) divides her time between her hometown, Santa Barbara, and Palm Springs.
 Discover what she’s up to at Peri G. Fine Art Palm Springs.
 Whatever your art taste, she’s got you covered.
-She’s a painter, illustrator, sculptor, and conceptualist of complex art installations.
+She’s a painter, illustrator, sculptor, and conceptual artist of complex installations.
 In mediums including oil, acrylic, encaustic, graphite, charcoal, metal, clay, and bronze.
 And genres including abstract, expressionism, modern figurative, cubism, and pop.
 Her recent “Opulence Series” features silver leaf, mixed media on canvas with a hand-brushed, skip-coat resin finish.
 Don’t miss her “007 James Bond” pop art painting.

 Peri G Fine Art Exterior